nikitavoloboev/data/focusing/rules.md

 - Only run apps I actually need.
 Quit everything else.
 - Delete apps I am not using and have no need over.
 Only use what I need or may need.
 - Have full control over what is going on my system to a reasonable degree.
 Don't use/install things I do not actually need.
+- Don't force empty trash.
+Erase trashed items automatically after a week.
+- Yellow arrows & text is much nicer than red when annotating on screenshots with Annotate.

 ## Looking back